Stocks touch new highs as volatility eases, dollar gains

-(This June 8 story corrects spelling of alternative trading venue to “Liquidnet” instead of “Liquident” in 11th paragraph)
+(Corrects spelling of alternative trading venue to “Liquidnet” instead of “Liquident” in 11th paragraph of June 8 story)

 A global equity benchmark and two key European stock indexes touched new highs on Tuesday, while the dollar rose in anticipation of faster inflation as volatility eased to lows last seen before the coronavirus pandemic.